Gastroscopy: Everything you need to know

 Before the examination

-You arrive for the examination on an empty stomach.
-You may have a light meal up to 6 hours before the gastroscopy, but nothing afterward.
+As a patient, you should arrive for your examination on an empty stomach.
+You may have a light meal 6 hours before the gastroscopy, but nothing afterwards.
 You may drink water up to 1.5 hours before the examination.

 During the examination

-An intravenous line is placed, and propofol is administered, causing you to fall asleep immediately.
+An IV line will be inserted and propofol administered so that you fall asleep immediately.

-During the procedure, an air-gas mixture is blown into the stomach to slightly expand it and make structures more visible.
-Using various instruments attached to the endoscope, tissue samples can also be taken.
-These samples are then sent to the laboratory for biopsy.
+During the examination, an air-gas mixture is blown into the stomach to expand it slightly and make structures more visible.
+Tissue samples can now also be taken using various endoscope instruments.
+These are then sent to the laboratory for biopsy.

 After the examination

-After the approximately 20-minute examination, you will be woken up, get dressed, and can gradually become fully awake in a recovery room recliner, where you may drink water and have a light snack.
-The doctor will then come to you and provide you with the written report, which will be briefly discussed.
-If medications are necessary, you will be given a prescription.
+After the approximately 20-minute examination, you will be woken up, get dressed, and can slowly wake up properly in a reclining chair in the recovery room, drink water, and eat a snack.
+The doctor will then come to you and give you the written findings, which will be discussed briefly.
+If medication is necessary, you will receive a prescription.

 Around an hour after the examination, you will be fully alert again, but driving is not allowed.

-The samples taken during the gastroscopy are examined in the laboratory (biopsy), and the results are sent to the Co-Ordination within 7-10 days.
-The doctor translates the findings into layman’s terms and sends them to you via email or postal mail, according to your preference.
+The samples taken during gastroscopy are examined in the laboratory (biopsy).
+The results are sent to the coordination office after 7–10 days, translated into layman’s terms by the doctor, and sent to you by email or post (depending on your preference).

-If you would like a detailed discussion of your results, please schedule a separate 30-minute appointment, which will be billed separately.
+If you would like a detailed discussion of your findings, please make a separate appointment (30 minutes), which will be charged extra.

-You pay the bill at the reception (by cash or card).
-Unfortunately, bank transfers are not accepted.
-Upon request, we are happy to submit the invoice to your social insurance provider on your behalf.
+You pay the bill at reception (cash or card).
+Bank transfers are unfortunately not possible.
+We will also be happy to submit the invoice to your social security provider at your request.

 - Arrive for your appointment on an empty stomach!